HomeESA by StateESA Letter Texas

 Other clinically recognized mental health conditions, as determined by the evaluating professional.

 Important: Only a professional licensed to practice in Texas can conduct your ESA evaluation and, if clinically appropriate, issue documentation.
-General stress or simply wanting a pet does not qualify — the licensed mental health professional makes an independent decision.
+General stress or simply wanting a pet doesn’t qualify — the licensed mental health professional makes an independent decision.

 Start Your Evaluation